mkavana/docs/README.md

 [![made-for-VSCode](https://img.shields.io/badge/Made%20for-VSCode-1f425f.svg)](https://code.visualstudio.com/)

 This is a temporary repository for the development of "docs v2" website.

-The website is writen in Markdown, with Jekyll.
+The website is written in Markdown, with Jekyll.

 ## View the results